Jordy Nelson: 2017 season

 On September 10, 2017, in the season opener against the Seattle Seahawks, Nelson caught the lone passing touchdown from Aaron Rodgers as part of a seven-reception, 79-yard performance in the 17–9 victory.
 Four of Nelson's receptions gave the Packers first downs in the close game.
 In Week 2, against the Atlanta Falcons, Nelson left with a minor injury early in the game, breaking a streak of 53 consecutive games with a reception dating back to Week 9 of 2012.
 The next week, against the Cincinnati Bengals, he caught two touchdowns to pass Sterling Sharpe for second in franchise history in the 27–24 overtime victory.
 Nelson's second touchdown in the game was a tying-score with only 17 seconds remaining to help force overtime.
 In Week 6 against the Minnesota Vikings, Aaron Rodgers was taken off the field by his coaches and medical personnel after suffering a shoulder injury on a hit from Anthony Barr.
 Shortly thereafter, it was revealed that Rodgers suffered a fractured right collarbone.
 Rodgers was forced to miss time, and Nelson's usual statistical volume dropped.
 Over the course of the rest of the season, his best game was four receptions for 35 receiving yards against the Detroit Lions in a 30–17 loss on November 6.
 He finished the season with 53 receptions for 482 yards and six touchdowns.

 On March 13, 2018, Nelson was released by the Packers after ten seasons.
-He finished second in franchise history with 550 receptions and 69 receiving touchdowns, and third with 25 games with at least 100 receiving yards, and fifth in with 7,848 receiving yards.
+During Nelson's time with the Packers, he and Aaron Rodgers combined for 43 redzone touchdowns, the most by any quarterback-wide receiver duo in that time period.
+He finished second in franchise history with 550 receptions and 69 receiving touchdowns, third with 25 games with at least 100 receiving yards, and fifth in receiving yards, with 7,848.